Wait, Tupac Was Named After a Peruvian Revolutionary?! The Wild History You Probably Didn’t Know

 The inspiration behind Tupac’s name was Peruvian revolutionary Tupac Amaru II

 Tupac Amaru II was born in 1738 and spent much of his life defending indigenous rights against the Spanish in Peru.
 Speaking both Quechua and Spanish, Amaru II descended from Tupac Amaru, the last Inca ruler who the Spanish executed in 1572.
-Similar to the rapper Tupac, Amaru II was actually born with another name — José Gabriel Condorcanqui — and changed his name later in life.
+Similar to the rapper Tupac, Amaru II was born with another name — José Gabriel Condorcanqui — and changed his name later in life.

 As fate would have it, Amaru II took after his forefather in more ways than one.
-The revolutionary was actually a kuraka or Cacique of three towns, making him a leader.
+The revolutionary was a kuraka or Cacique of three towns, making him a leader.
 This made him serve as an intermediary between the indigenous and the Spanish.
-However, his eventual fight for justice would lead to his own execution.
+However, his eventual fight for justice would lead to his execution.

 By 1780, Amaru II executed the corregidor and governor Antonio Arriaga, amid rising tension linked to the mistreatment of indigenous peoples.
-The Tupac Amaru rebellion was born, which sought to improve conditions for indigenous Peruvians, and overthrow Spanish rule in Peru.
+The Tupac Amaru rebellion was born, which sought to improve conditions for indigenous Peruvians and overthrow Spanish rule in Peru.

 Amaru II led an army of thousands

-The revolt became the largest rebellion against the Spanish in the Americas, and was nearly impossible to bring down.
+The revolt became the largest rebellion against the Spanish in the Americas and was nearly impossible to bring down.
 Amaru II assembled an army of thousands, which began to occupy provinces, gaining ground.

 Unfortunately, as a bloody battle went on, the Spanish captured Amaru II and his family in 1781.
 They forced him to watch the vicious executions of his wife, eldest son, and other family members.
 And vicious they were — executioners cut off both his wife and eldest son’s tongues before killing them.